justincranford/spring-security-webauthn-redis/README.md

 Spring Security 6.4.1 WebAuthn classes to serialize and deserialize in a RedisSessionRepository.

-Includes all of the workarounds I added to get it running.
+I included ITs and UTs to reproduce issues, and show incremental workarounds I applied until I got something working.

-# Issues
+# Summary

 1. Issue: Redis DefaultSerializer can't serialize Spring Security WebAuthn `PublicKeyCredentialCreationOptions` and `PublicKeyCredentialRequestOptions`, because they won't implement the Serializable interface.
 2. Issue: `SecurityJackson2Modules.getModules` does not include `org.springframework.security.web.webauthn.jackson.WebauthnJackson2Module`